the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lifting-state.md

 );
 ~~~~~~~

 We learned about the callback handler previously, because it helps us to keep an open communication channel from child component (here: Search component) to parent component (here: App component).
 Now, the Search component doesn't manage the state anymore, but only passes up the event to the App component via a callback handler after the text is entered into the HTML input field.
 From there, the App component updates its state.
-The process of moving state from one component to another like we did in the last code snippet is called **lifting state**.
+The process of moving state from one component to another, like we did in the last code snippet, is called **lifting state**.
 Next, you could still display the `searchTerm` again in the App component (from state, when using `searchTerm`) or Search component (from props, when passing the `searchTerm` state down as props).

 ![](images/component-communication.png)

 Rule of thumb: Always manage state at a component level where every component that's interested in it is one that either manages the state (using information directly from state, e.g. App component) or a component below the state managing component (using information from props, e.g. List or Search components).
 If a component below needs to update the state (e.g. Search), pass a callback handler down to it which allows this particular component to update the state above in the parent component.
 If a component below needs to use the state (e.g. displaying it), pass it down as props.

 Finally, by managing the search state in the App component, we can filter the `stories` with the stateful `searchTerm` before passing them as `list` prop to the List component.
-The following implementation demonstrates the second part of the solution:
+Try it yourself by using the array's built-in `filter()` method in combination with the `stories` and the `searchTerm` before consulting the following implementation:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~